Team-Gameface/cms-db/readme.md

 HOW TO USE
 ============================================================
-Clone REPO
+Download zip
-Edit runsql.bat with Notepad
-Replace -S parameter value with your SERVER INSTANCE NAME Save and Run runsql.bat
+For Database Only - Edit createDatabase.bat with Notepad For DummyData - Edit createDatabase.bat with Notepad Replace -S parameter value with your SERVER INSTANCE NAME Save and Run Batch File
 THIS REPO IS FOR STUDENT PURPOSES ONLY
 ============================================================